Price and supply volatility: Addressing global energy security needs CanIndia News

 Prime Minister Narendra Modi inaugurated the India Energy Week (IEW) 2023 on Monday.
-Participants from different countries gathered to discuss topical energy issues.
+Participants from different countries gathered to discuss the most pressing issues in the energy market.

-Rosneft Chief Executive Officer Igor Sechin also visited Indian Energy Week.
-Together with Prime Minister Modi, Sechin attended the ministerial session on Price and Supply Volatility and discussed energy cooperation between Russia and India.
+Rosneft Chief Executive Officer Igor Sechin also visited IEW 2023 and participated in a ministerial session.
+The topics discussed at the session were price and supply volatility, and energy cooperation between Russia and India.

 According to the IMF’s recent estimates, India and its neighbours will account for half of global economic growth this year.
 In contrast, the contribution of the US and the Eurozone will amount to only 10 per cent.
 India’s “enlightened national interest” principles are highly respected.